jerry81/codeingame/G03TowerDefense/strategy.md

 - another big issue, when the convergence is in the center of the board, it doesn't build anything at all

 - money not being spent because the upgrade candidates list is too filtered

+- another weakness discovered

+- one exit, early fork, but then the the fork splits far away and we built at one of the far ends b/c it has lots of neighbors

+- next try - follow paths and find where they converge